History and Background

 The ITCC continued growing as women began to compete in the event.
 The first women's champion, Christina Engel of Germany, was named in 2001.
 Today nearly a third of the competitors at the world championship are women.

-Now in addition to the ITCC World Championship, the ISA holds three annual regional events in Europe, North America, and the Asia Pacific.
+Now in addition to the ITCC World Championship, the ISA holds four annual regional events in Europe, North America, Latin America, and the Asia Pacific.
 The winners of these events, as well as winners of competitions held by ISA chapters and associate organizations around the globe, are invited to the World Championship.

 The ITCC has reinvented the tree climbing equipment and tree care industries by bringing the end users and manufacturers together.
 The result has been an explosion of inventions and products specifically designed for tree care applications.